M-Josefsson/AeroDep/README.md

 #### Example 4

-Here it will be shown how to use a different material than Fe and how to include size distribution(s) for the generated particle.
+Here it will be shown how to use a different material than Fe and how to include a size distribution for the generated particles.

 For this example we will generate 100 Ni particles.
-We will assume that the mean diameter is 40 nm and that the standard deviation of the particle sizes is 10 nm.
+We will assume that the mean diameter is 40 nm, and that the standard deviation of the particle sizes is 10 nm.
 Furthermore, we take 10% of the particles to be doubly charged and set the standard deviation of the doubly charged particles' diameter to 15 nm.
 All particle material parameters are set to the respective values for Ni.
 The other parameters are the same as in example 2 above.

 The infile we use for this reads
 ```